n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 I am removing these from heat after evaporation and leaving them in the hood.
 These are the samples NOT in the rack.

+## 2023-08-08
+I de-fatted the first group of eight samples from yesterday and am blowing them down overnight.
+During the shaking one of the samples dropped and broke so I will be using the other half of the scales to redo this one.
+This was sample ID 16-E-2.

+The second group of eight samples I did column purification/filtration and am blowing them down.
+I am not de-fatting these today because only one group of eight can blow down overnight so it will be better to store them at this stage and finish tomorrow.